Security best practices

 - Be aware of the connection between VMs with public IP addresses and other VMs in the environment.
 You can use multiple networks within the same environment to create segregation, if needed.
 For more information, see Using multiple networks in an environment.

-Environments are isolated on their own networks within Skytap Cloud.
+Environments are isolated on their own networks within Skytap.
 Administrators and users can further secure VMs and environments with the following best practices:

 - Enable the built-in setting to disable outbound Internet traffic from your environment.
 For more information, see Blocking outbound access to the public Internet from VMs in an environment.